jjjahnke/property-finder/README.md

 # WI-RE Analysis Platform

-This project aims to build a platform for analyzing property data, starting with Wisconsin Department of Revenue (RETR) sales data.
+This project builds a platform for analyzing property data, leveraging TimescaleDB for event tracking and Qdrant for entity resolution.

 ## Getting Started

-To set up the development environment and get the database running, follow these steps:
+### Local Development

 1.  **Clone the repository:**
     ```bash